xfornesa/pills.io/docs/features.md

  - User has passed the survey => SurveyPassed
  - User has failed the survey => SurveyFailed
  - User' progress has been updated with survey results => UserProgressUpdated
- - User has completed the topic journey => JourneyCompleted
+ - User has completed the topic journey => UserJourneyCompleted
  - User has cancelled his subscription to a topic => SubscriptionCancelled
  - A topic has been added => ~~TopicAdded~~
  - An existing topic has been removed => TopicRemoved
  - A new pill has been added => ~~PillAdded~~
  - An existing pill has been removed => PillRemoved
- - An existing pill has been added to topic journey => JourneyUpdated
+ - An existing pill has been added to topic journey => PillAddedToJourney
- - A pill has been detached from a topic journey => JourneyUpdated
+ - A pill has been detached from a topic journey => PillRemovedFromJourney

  commands:
  - CreateAccount